GLBRC/cnor_pub/README.md

     - Excludes data where *f* is greater than or equal to 0.9
     - Excludes data collected after N<sub>2</sub>O production plateaued
     - Excludes outliers identified with Grubbs' test
+    - Note that this file can also be generated using controls_all.csv as input and running the `exp_cNOR_pub` code.
 ## General outline for analyzing experimental data
 - Load packages
 - Load data